alphagov/notifications-node-client/DOCUMENTATION.md

 This API call returns one page of up to 250 received text messages.
 You can get either the most recent messages, or get older messages by specifying a particular notification ID in the [`olderThanId`](#olderThanId) argument.

-You can only get messages that are 7 days old or less.
+You can only get messages that are 7 days old or newer.

 ### Method